Three-body problem: History

 In 2019, Breen et al. announced a fast neural network solver for the three-body problem, trained using a numerical integrator.

+In September 2023, several possible solutions have been found to the problem according to reports.

 Other problems involving three bodies

 The term "three-body problem" is sometimes used in the more general sense to refer to any physical problem involving the interaction of three bodies.